Non-sexual touch is extremely powerful (healing to both bodies AND relationships)

 But the truth is that effective communication, the kind that really divorce-proofs a marriage, takes a whole lot more than paying attention to the words we use.
 Some researchers have said that non-verbal communication counts for 70-90% of the information expressed.

 One of the best non-verbal means of communication for spouses to share is ... touch.

 And one of the most pleasurable forms of touch is massage.
 Massage releases feel-good hormones like oxytocin and reduces stress-related hormones like adrenocorticotropin.
 Massage also increases intimate connection.
 Skin-to-skin contact communicates a lot — even if the skin-to-skin contact is hand-to-hand or even hand to foot.

 Massage is also pleasurable for both partners because it allows them each to focus on the shared goals of relaxation, connection and intimacy.

-Several years ago, I was intrigued enough about the benefits of massage that I decided to learn more and earned my massage license.
+Several years ago, intrigued about the benefits of massage, I decided to earn my massage license.
 I've discovered first-hand that couples can share massages that aren't full body or require a massage table and yet are still incredible at increasing connection and intimacy.
 Some of the easiest massages for a couple to share focus on the hands, the scalp and the feet.